Becoming a commercial pilot can be a long, competitive and expensive journey. But what if you just want to fly for fun?

 Go for a LAPL Licence

-To fly a powered aircraft you need a licence!
+To be able fly a powered aircraft you need a licence!
 There are two types of licences – LAPL and PPL.

-A LAPL licence requires you to complete 30hrs of flying, 9 ground exams, solo navigation flight and a test.
+A LAPL (Light Aircraft Pilots Licence) requires you to complete 30hrs of flying, 9 ground exams, a solo navigation flight and a test.
 The more well-known PPL (Private Pilots Licence) requires the same but 45hrs of flying.

 The LAPL requires less hours but also, the LAPL is most suited to those that want to just have a potter around or take their friends up to share an experience.
 With a LAPL and a PPL you are able to fly to other places and explore the local area – so why not fly down to the Isle of Wight and grab some chips!

 Check out the difference between LAPL and PPL if you want to know more about the LAPL licence.